AugmentedWeb/UserGUI/README.md

 ### Various other features

 * Custom CSS input to internal and external GUI separately
-* Really simple data functions for GUI elements
+* Really simple data functions for GUI element data transfer
 * Open the GUI in the center of the screen
 * Notify the user if popups are blocked
 * Dynamically size the external GUI